 Let Them Know You Want to Help

 Elderly relatives often fear being a burden, which means they may not ask for help when they need or want it.
 Of course, this can be frustrating for loved ones who are eager to provide support.
-Let your parents know that you want to assist them and encourage them to confide in you about health concerns.
+Let your parents know that you want to assist them, and to find out about senior living options for them.
 When they feel able to talk freely, you’ll be able to get a more accurate insight into how they’re really coping.

 Ask for Their Opinion

 It’s easy to assume that we know what’s best for our parents but, even if you do, it’s important to let them have their say.
-Instead of deciding their living arrangements for them or telling them what type of help they need, open up collaborative discussions and let them share their views.
+Instead of deciding their living arrangements for them or telling them what type of help they need, open up collaborative discussions and let them share their views on home care packages.

 If your parents have been reluctant to acknowledge their need for help, there might come a time when you need to take a firmer stance.
 However, keeping the lines of communication open and being willing to hear what they have to say is a critical way of respecting their feelings.